NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 Look for Lightweight Products

-Look for small and lightweight products, as these types of products can keep your shipping and storage fees down, which usually are based on the weights and dimensions of the product.
+Yes, the size of the product is important.
+Especially, since there can be additional fees associated with shipping or storing the product.
+Therefore, it’s always advisable to look for small and lightweight products, as these types of products can keep your shipping and storage fees down, which usually are based on the weights and dimensions of the product.

 For example, it would be much cheaper to source and sell a small product, such as a necklace, versus wooden furniture.
-Wooden furniture might be in high demand, but the logistics cost will be humongous, which can eat up your profit margin.

-Tip: Don’t go for too light or heavy fragile products, like glass or electronics.
+Key Tip: Don’t go for too light or heavy fragile products, like glass or electronics.
 Pick something sturdy and easy to ship.

 Choose a Product With a Decent Profit Margin of 25-35%

-The ultimate goal of your business is profit.
-So, whenever you conduct product research, calculate the gross profit margin to understand the earning potential of the product.
+Whenever you conduct product research, calculate the gross profit margin to specifically understand the earning potential of the product.

 This will leave you with enough room for your advertising budget to stand out from the competition.